cbumgard/node-mongo-join/README.md

 ## Why

-While building an ad-hoc query and export to .csv library, I found myself doing repetitive 'join'-type queries to merge together documents across different collections.
+While building an ad-hoc reporting and export-to-csv library, I found myself doing repetitive 'join'-type queries to merge together documents across different collections.

 ## Status

 This is experimental currently.
 Much more testing (functional, integration, performance) needs to be added.
 It passes all initial proof-of-concept tests I have written.
 Performance has not yet been tackled, although I have ideas in this area.
-Currently a separate findOne() query is executed against each collection that is joined into the master document.
+Currently a separate findOne() query is executed against each collection that is joined into the master document. *If you are interested I would love your help, especially for testing and performance optimizations!* Please send pull requests.

 ## Example